funnybunny723/MyFavoriteVegetables/README.md

 # MyFavoriteVegetables
-These are teh veggies I like to eat
+These are the veggies I like to eat

+##Specific
+-Carrots
+-Onions
+-Lettuce
+-Cucumbers